microsoft/language-server-protocol/_specifications/specification-3-16.md

 - Code Action disabled support
 - Code Action resolve support

+The version of the specification is used to group features into a new specification release and to refer to their first appearance.
+Features in the spec are kept compatible using so called capability flags which are exchanged between the client and the server during initialization.

 ## <a href="#baseProtocol" name="baseProtocol" class="anchor"> Base Protocol </a>

 The base protocol consists of a header and a content part (comparable to HTTP).
 The header and content part are